-Syria’s relentless civil war enters its eighth year this month with no sign of any end to what has become this century’s bloodiest, most brutal conflict.
-The fighting has claimed an estimated one-half million lives and caused nearly half the country’s pre-war population of 21 million to flee their homes for safety, either elsewhere inside Syria or as refugees outside the country.
+Syria’s relentless civil war enters its ninth year this month, with fighting beginning to wane in what has become this century’s bloodiest, most brutal conflict.
+But as the violence ebbs, the humanitarian crisis left in its wake will only grow in the period ahead.
+The fighting, which has claimed an estimated 500,000 lives, has caused more than half of the country’s pre-war population of 21 million to flee their homes for safety, either elsewhere inside Syria or as refugees outside the country.

 Despite the fact that humanitarian aid workers continue to be targeted by various parties to the conflict, International Medical Corps remains in Syria, working to ease the suffering of those affected by the violence.
-Our teams have been helping those displaced in and around Damascus since the start of the conflict, and we continue to support tens of thousands of the 5.6 million Syrians who have sought refuge in neighboring countries, including Lebanon, Iraq, and Jordan.
-And when the sheer weight of events briefly opened the doors for refugees to enter Europe, International Medical Corps was there to assist them as they landed on Greek island beaches following oft-perilous journeys across the Mediterranean.
+Our teams have been helping those displaced in and around Damascus since the start of the conflict, and we continue to support tens of thousands of the 5.6 million Syrians who have sought refuge in neighboring countries, including Lebanon, Iraq and Jordan.
+When the sheer weight of events briefly opened the doors for refugees to enter Europe, International Medical Corps was there to help them as they landed on Greek islands following often-perilous journeys across the Mediterranean.

-Since the start of the conflict, we have provided nearly 16 million patient consultations, performed nearly one million surgeries, and provided much-needed relief supplies to more than three million people.
-Despite these efforts, our assistance—along with that of other emergency relief groups-is dwarfed by the levels of violence and the enormity of the suffering caused by this brutal war.
+Since the start of the conflict, we have provided nearly 16 million patient consultations, performed nearly 1 million surgeries and provided much-needed relief supplies to more than 3 million people.
+Despite these efforts, our assistance—along with that of other emergency relief groups—continues to be dwarfed by the levels of violence and the enormity of the suffering caused by this brutal war.

-Deliberate targeting of hospitals and humanitarian aid convoys continue seemingly unabated.
-After seven years of war, this has become Syria’s new normal.
+Deliberate targeting of hospitals and humanitarian aid convoys continued for years during the conflict.
 And the world outside appears to have become inured to the suffering of its people.